Wednesday, 11 January 2017

 1. Calcium Stones (Most Common)

-Usually in the form of Calcium Oxalate.
-Oxalate is a substance made daily by your liver or absorbed from your diet.
-High doses of Vitamin D, intestinal bypass surgery, and metabolic disorders can increase calcium/oxalate in urine.
+About 80% of all kidney stones fall into this category, usually forming as Calcium Oxalate.
+Oxalate is a naturally occurring substance made daily by your liver or absorbed from your diet (found in high amounts in spinach, nuts, and chocolate).
+High doses of Vitamin D, intestinal bypass surgery, and certain metabolic disorders can heavily increase the concentration of calcium or oxalate in your urine.

 2. Struvite Stones

-These form in response to an infection, such as a urinary tract infection (UTI).
-They can grow quickly and become quite large with little warning.
+These form almost exclusively in response to a urinary tract infection (UTI).
+Struvite stones can grow very quickly and become quite large, sometimes with very few symptoms or little warning.

 3. Uric Acid Stones